MonikaDobreva/PRJ22021/analysis/userStories.md

 As a sales officer, I want to be able to register new flights to the system, so that the sales employee can book these flights for customers.

-As a sales officer, I want to be able to adjust details of a registered fligh, so that I can react to potential unexpected changes.
+As a sales officer, I want to be able to adjust details of a registered flight, so that I can react to potential unexpected changes.